General Game Rules

 Center Requirements

 Each team must possess a center to snap the ball.
 If using a center, he is ineligible to catch a pass.
+All snaps from the center must come from the game ball resting on the ground.
+There can only be one game ball on the field during play at one time.

 Extra Point Options

 After a score, the offense can go for one (1) point at the 5-yard line or two (2) points at 10-yard line.
-The offense may place the ball either on the hash or the middle.
+The offense may place the ball on either the hash or the middle.

 Running Rules

-The 1ST player to receive the ball from the center is considered the QB and can NOT run.
 The 2nd player to possess the ball is the runner and is not allowed to throw or lateral the ball.

 Blocking Prohibition